abdurrakibrafi/task_manager_app/README.md

-# Task Manager using GetX State Management
+# Task Manager app using GetX